Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Permanent

 \section{Permanent}

 As our first case of a previously studied graph invariant with the same symmetries as the period and which can now be explained in terms of the Martin invariant, we will study a permanent-based invariant due to Iain Crump \cite{CrumpDeVosYeats:Permanent, Crump:ExtendedPermanent}.
+Through \cref{thm:Martin-Perm2} below, it inherits all properties of the Martin invariant.
+We therefore obtain new proofs of the permanent's invariance under completion, twist and duality \cite[Theorem~17--Proposition~20]{CrumpDeVosYeats:Permanent}; its multiplicativity for $3$-vertex cuts and $2k=4$-edge cuts \cite[Corollary~23 and Theorem~24]{CrumpDeVosYeats:Permanent}; and the vanishing in presence of a triple edge \cite[Proposition~69]{Crump:PhD} (a special case of $\Martin(G)=0$ for a $2$-edge cut).
+The same applies to the permanents of the graphs $G^{[r]}$ when $kr+1$ is prime, whose invariance was first proved in \cite{Crump:ExtendedPermanent} but now also follows from the properties of the Martin invariant.
+The Fourier split was not yet discovered at the time of \cite{CrumpDeVosYeats:Permanent} and \cite{Crump:ExtendedPermanent} but also holds for the permanent and is discussed in \cref{sec fourier split}.

-Let $G$ be a $2k$-regular graph with $n+2$ vertices.
+Do define the graph permanent, let $G$ be a $2k$-regular graph with $n+2$ vertices.
 Then $G$ has $kn+2k$ edges.
 Pick two different vertices, called $\infty$ and $0$, and orient each edge.
 We assume that there are no self-loops at $\infty$.
 Then the directed graph $G\setminus \infty$ has $n+1$ vertices and $kn$ edges.
 Its \emph{reduced incidence matrix} is the $n\times kn$ matrix

 whose rows are indexed by the vertices $v\neq 0,\infty$ and whose columns are indexed by the edges $e$ of $G$ that are not attached to $\infty$.
 Stacking $k$ copies of $A$ produces a $kn\times kn$ square matrix, denoted $A^{[k]}$.
 Its permanent defines an integer